ar0ch/aroonchan.de/content/publication/Cho-IandI-2015.md

 +++
-title = "Whole-Genome Sequences of 26 Vibrio cholerae Isolates" date = "2014-12-29"
+title = "Role of the nuclease of nontypeable Haemophilus influenzae in dispersal of organisms from biofilms" date = "2014-12-29"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.